zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The name "notificationqueue" is entered in the Queue name box in the Add queue dialog box.](media/storage-notification-queue.png "Add queue dialog box")

-### Task 2: Create timer triggered function
+### Task 2: Create a timer triggered function

-In this task, you will create a function that function sends all new orders to a queue for processing and shipping.
+In this task, you create a function that function sends all new orders to a queue for processing and shipping.
 The function uses a Timer trigger and an output binding to an Azure Storage Queue.

 1. In the [Azure portal](https://portal.azure.com), navigate to your Function App by selecting it from the list of resources in the **hands-on-lab-func-SUFFIX** resource group.